Money Notes

 BLBB does not provide tax advice.
 Clients are encouraged to consult their tax adviser.

 Investment advisory services are provided by BLBB Advisors, a Pennsylvania-based investment advisor registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940.
-SEC registration does imply any particular level of skill or training.
+SEC registration does not imply any particular level of skill or training.
 Additional information about BLBB is available in our current disclosure documents which are available on BLBB’s website (www.blbb.com) or the SEC’s public disclosure database (IAPD) at www.adviserinfo.sec.gov.

 Past performance is not indicative of future results and investing involves a risk of loss, including a loss of principal.